argilla-io/argilla/argilla/docs/how_to_guides/making_most_of_markdown.md

     )
     ```

-## Visualize chat conversations
+##  Chat and conversation support

 When working with chat data from multi-turn interaction with a Large Language Model, it might be nice to be able to visualize the conversation in a similar way as a common chat interface.
-To facilitate this, we offer the `chat_to_html` function, which converts messages from OpenAI chat format to a HTML-formatted chat interface.
+To facilitate this, we offer the `chat_to_html` function, which converts messages from OpenAI chat format to an HTML-formatted chat interface.

 ???
 Question "OpenAI chat format"
     The OpenAI chat format is a way to structure a list of messages as input from users and returns a model-generated message as output.
 These messages can only contain the `roles` "user" for human messages and "assistant", "system" or "model" for model-generated messages.